 Lack of women in the process

-For a victim of sexual abuse, it can be much more difficult to reveal details of the abuse to men than to a woman.
-However, because women are not allowed to hold positions of authority within the organization of Jehovah's Witnesses, they are not involved in sexual abuse procedures.
-This means that within the procedure outlined above, a victim of sexual abuse always has to deal with men.
+It can be much more difficult for a victim of sexual abuse to reveal details of the abuse to men than to women.
+However, because women are not allowed to hold positions of authority within the organization of Jehovah's Witnesses, they are not involved in sexual abuse proceedings.
+This means that within the procedure outlined above, a victim of sexual abuse will always have to deal with men.

 During the investigation of the Royal Commission in Australia, some high-ranking executives of the organization indicated that women could be involved in the trial of an allegation of sexual abuse.
 The final decision, however, also concerning the reliability of the accusation, is always taken by the (male) elders.

 There is also no guideline or provision for a female supporting person.
 The current guideline as indicated in the letter to the elders of 1 September 2017 (par.11), shows that in case of a minor victim, in addition to the elders, another person, preferably a parent, should be present at the providing pastoral care to the victim.
 If the parent himself is the perpetrator, it may also be another church member in whom the victim has confidence.
 However, it is not explicitly stated that this can be a woman and it is not mentioned that this supportive person may be present at questions concerning the accusation of sexual abuse.
 For now victims of age, no guidelines have been included regarding a supporting person.